jpedro/jpedro.github.io/.posts/of-mice-and-bulls.md

 is but a disposable employee, mice tend to abound.
 They survive personality clashes and office politics better.

 Does this mean any bulls need to live at the board level?
-Are they the investors behind these boards?
+Or the shareholders behind these boards?

-Also in traditional politics.
-Are shadow figures in political parties the real bulls?
+In traditional politics: are shadow figures in political parties the real bulls?
 Some Éminence grise types inside them?

+> Because it's becoming apparent the most impactful, critical,
+> hard-to-reverse decisions are not done at Prime Minister or
+> even President level.
+These are mostly replacable figure-heads,
+> with a back story built to entertain the masses and maintain
+> the illusion of choice.

 Or are we as a society generally trending towards a majority mice-type personality?

 I have no idea.
 An interesting dynamic though.